aptos-labs/aptos-core/aptos-move/framework/aptos-token/doc/token.md

 <code>amount: u64</code>
 </dt>
 <dd>
  the amount of tokens.
-Only property_version = 0 can have a value bigger than 1.
+Only property_version &#61; 0 can have a value bigger than 1.
 </dd>
 <dt>
 <code>token_properties: property_map::PropertyMap</code>
 </dt>
 <dd>
- The properties with this token. when property_version = 0, the token_properties are the same as default_properties in TokenData, we don't store it. when the property_map mutates, a new property_version is assigned to the token.
+ The properties with this token.<br/> when property_version &#61; 0, the token_properties are the same as default_properties in TokenData, we don&apos;t store it.<br/> when the property_map mutates, a new property_version is assigned to the token.
 </dd>
 </dl>